cta-observatory/cta-lstchain/README.md

 ## Cite

-If you use lstchain in a publication, please cite the version you used from Zenodo _Cite as_, see https://doi.org/10.5281/zenodo.6344673
+If you use lstchain in a publication, please cite the exact version you used from Zenodo _Cite as_, see https://doi.org/10.5281/zenodo.6344673

 Please also cite the following proceedings: